adriandahlin/CUSP_Principles_of_Urban_Informatics/HW12_ExtraCredit_akd361/README.md

+Worked with Geoff Perrin, Chris Streich, and Nicola.
 Nicola helped with creating x and Y coordinates for centroids from the polygon column.
+Geoff helped with SQL.
+I passed along plotting stuff to Chris.